Thamarai Nenjam: Release and reception

-Thamarai Nenjam was released on 31 May 1968, and favourably reviewed by Kalki.
+Thamarai Nenjam was released on 31 May 1968, and favourably reviewed by Kalki, which praised K. Balachander’s direction and, in particular, Saroja Devi’s performance, noting, "From the beginning till the end, Saroja Devi has proven why she is worthy of the title 'Abhinaya Saraswati".
 The film won the Tamil Nadu State Film Award for Best Film (Third Prize), and Balachander won the award for Best Dialogue Writer.